Shivampatil22/Meta-AR-VR.ai/README.md

  2.run the app.py in Langchain-RAG-Server (`python app.py`)
  3.Run the index.js in the Backend (`nodemon index.js`)
- 4.AR-server - do `npx vite --host` (AR depends on your PC's Compatiblity) 5.Now just do `npm start` in the main directort
- 6.For Threter you must have `ErsatzTV` setup IPTV server or A Jellyfin server.
+ 4.AR-server - do `npx vite --host` (AR depends on your PC's Compatiblity) 5.Now just do `npm run dev` in the main directort 6.For Threter you must have `ErsatzTV` setup IPTV server or A Jellyfin server.

 ## Contract address